kstenschke/tictac-track/README.md

 `r -1` - Resume entry 1 place before latest entry.
 Stops running entry, if any.

 `r -2` - Resume entry 2 places before latest entry.
 Stops running entry, if any.

-If the given argument is no existing ID, but there is an entry w/ such a task number, the system suggests to resume the related entry.

 ### Command: day (d) - Add all-day entry